-Check Out Our Favorite May Adventures in the Sawtooth Mountains!
+Discover Our Favorite Spring Adventures in the Sawtooth Mountains!

 Drive to the Four Main Lakes in the Sawtooths in one day (Pettit, Alturas, Redfish, Stanley)

-Be sure to check the conditions of the roads before beginning your adventure!
-We are happy to help at 208-774-7000.
+Before embarking on this adventure, be sure to check the road conditions on Idaho 511 or by calling us at 208-774-7000.
 The roads leading to these lakes will all be open starting the 1st of May.
-Each year is different, and there is a possibility that you may still see ice on some of the lakes!
-Each lake surface freezes over solid each year.
-Start at the south end of the valley by driving to Alturas Lake.
-The lake is 21 miles south of Stanley on Highway 75.
-Alturas is one of the largest lakes in the Sawtooths and is a popular lake for boaters in the summer months, but in May it is very likely that you will have it all to yourself.
+Start at the south end of the valley by driving to Alturas Lake, 21 miles south of Stanley on Highway 75.
+Alturas is one of the largest lakes in the Sawtooths and is a popular lake for boaters in the summer months, but in the spring it is very likely that you will have it all to yourself.
 Next, head north to Pettit Lake which lies about 16 miles south of Stanley on Highway 75.
 Check out the day use area that has several picnic tables available right on the lake.
 Next stop is the crown jewel of the Gem State- Redfish Lake!
 The lodge opens on Memorial Day Weekend with its annual 5K, 10K and Half Marathon.
-Be sure to check out the Redfish Marina and drive around the campgrounds for incredible scenic views along the way.
+Be sure to take a stroll on the Redfish Marina and drive around the campgrounds for incredible scenic views along the way.
 The last stop of the day will take you 7 miles west of Stanley on Highway 21 to Stanley Lake.
 The lake also has several picnic areas, and incredible views!

 Fat Tire Bike Ride or Hike on the Nip ‘N Tuck Loop!